andre-st/wahoo-utils/README.md

 ## Disclaimer

+1. Programs and information offered here are not official from Wahoo, but purely a private project
-1. Use this project at your own risk.
+2. Use this project at your own risk.
 	Following these instructions may damage your device or cause unexpected issues.
 	Do **not** blindly follow instructions from the internet without understanding them — including this one.
 	You are solely responsible for what you do.
-2. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.
+3. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.